xtracdev/atom-pub-proxy/README.md

 ## Context

 The es atom publisher serves up an atom feed of event store events.
-The event store feeds are immutable as the represent an ordered set of events, each of which are immutable.
+The event store feeds are immutable as they represent an ordered set of events, each of which is immutable.
 All feeds except the recent feed are immutable, and the retrieval of a feed or event has cache headers that are immutable as well.
 Therefore the use of a caching proxy in front of the feed will allow the access of